 WARNING: Spoilers For Daredevil (both seasons), Jessica Jones, Luke Cage, Iron Fist, and Defenders ahead!

-15. Vondie Curtis-Hall as Ben Ulrich
+15. Vondie Curtis-Hall as Ben Urich

-You might be surprised I’m starting here, or going “down” this far to get to Ben Ulrich, but as I rewatched Daredevil Season 01 for the third time (before I watched Defenders) I realize what Ulrich brought to the show.
+You might be surprised I’m starting here, or going “down” this far to get to Ben Ulrich, but as I rewatched Daredevil Season 01 for the third time (before I watched Defenders) I realize what Urich brought to the show.
 And it’s all thanks to Curtis-Hall.

-Ulrich is a recurring part of Daredevil’s life in the comics, and he’s even been in both Daredevil shows (the movie and the Netflix series).
+Urich is a recurring part of Daredevil’s life in the comics, and he’s even been in both Daredevil shows (the movie and the Netflix series).
 But here, we see a man who had literally written it all.
 He wrote about the Hulk/Abomination fight.
 He wrote about the “Incident”.
 He’s been everywhere, and he wants to write meaningful stories…but his editor doesn’t care.

-Ulrich is called “obsolete” in the first season a lot, but he fights back hard to prove he’s not.
+Urich is called “obsolete” in the first season a lot, but he fights back hard to prove he’s not.
 Yet, he also knows his limits, and many times almost bowed out for legitimate reasons.
-Such as his wife’s health, the story about Kingpin becoming too dangerous, etc. Curtis-Hall showed the drive, conviction, and compassion of Ulrich.
+Such as his wife’s health, the story about Kingpin becoming too dangerous, etc. Curtis-Hall showed the drive, conviction, and compassion of Urich.
 And when he died at the hands of Kingpin, it hurt.
 And he is missed.

 14. Rachael Taylor as Trish Walker